 John Ralston Saul

 Saul is President Emeritus of PEN International, and Founder and Honorary Chair of French for the Future.
-Saul is a Companion in the Order of Canada and the Order of Ontario and a Chevalier in the Ordre des Arts et des Lettres of France.
+Saul is a Companion in the Order of Canada, a Member of the Order of Ontario, a Chevalier in the Ordre des Arts et des Lettres of France and an Officer in Germany’s Order of Merit.
 His many literary awards include Chile’s Pablo Neruda Medal, the Governor General’s Award, and the inaugural Gutenberg Galaxy Award.